 This can be a thorny and painful process (it was for me).
 To find what brings us joy and lights us up, by definition, means we’re going to discover some things that don’t.
 No need to panic and give up!
 Part of the process.
 For me and for many of my clients, it also requires getting a leeeettle (or a lot) uncomfortable to discover what it actually is that’s holding us back, whether that’s a belief that we’ll never have the bodies of our dreams, the fact that we don’t want to actually put the work in to change our habits (change is hard, so not meant to knock anyone), or the part where we’re terrified that if we gain some muscle and strength, our partners or friends or society in general might not like it and tell us we’re too big or too much.

 That last one is a biggie.

 As you know, I don’t believe in such a thing. ;) Because, one, we won’t gain 30lbs of muscle in a few weeks or from some barbell work.
 Promise.
-But, bigger, because #WonderWomanLoading calls us to abandon that shrink-to-fit mentality if it’s not in line with our beliefs.
-Because I believe that as powerful, complete people, we’re the boss of our bodies (and lives).
+And, more, because living our biggest, fullest lives calls us to abandon that shrink-to-fit mentality if it’s not in line with our beliefs.
+I believe that as powerful, complete people, we’re the boss of our bodies (and lives).
 It’s no one else’s business how we choose to look, eat, feel, exercise, speak, work, engage, love, or any of it; we get to make those choices for ourselves.